Alzino08/flutter-automatic-deploy/README.md

 Automate version bumping, changelog generation, and App Store/Play Store releases for Flutter projects.

+Disclaimer:
+Guys, mind this is a project adjusted specifically to my needs.
+You should hook up your LLM and ask him to adjust so it works for you.
+For example, I'm using easy_localization and the pre-check is designed for this package specifically.

+Once you provide it with API Key from the App Store (App Manager permission), it will automatically build, push, and submit the app for review for you.

+PR's or improvement ideas welcome.

+I think you could easily adjust it to any other framework, iOS and Android release are universal so that should be an easy switch.

 **Built by Filip Kowalski**
 - X: [@filippkowalski](https://x.com/filippkowalski)
 - Website: [fkowalski.com](https://fkowalski.com)